-I started using graphic organizers simply because my students wouldn’t follow directions.
+I started using graphic organizers simply because my students had trouble following directions.
 I’d read them out loud.
 I wrote them down.
 I e-mailed them to parents.
 But beyond two or three steps, my students would get lost.

 Graphic organizers gave me a way to translate directions into visual form.
 This was a life saver for both big projects and in-class activities.
 When students were outlining their 5-paragraph essays, I created graphic organizers to help them structure their paragraphs around textual analysis.

-Graphic organizers are incredibly useful for inquiry-based learning.
+Graphic organizers can also be useful for increasing rigor through inquiry-based learning.

 An ELA worksheet might ask for main characters’ names or whether a word is a noun or verb.
 A graphic organizer can address the same content in a deeper way.
-My character analysis organizer had students consider characters’ motivations and growth.
+My Story Analysis Organizer has students think through parts of a story, as well as characters’ motivations and growth.

-Graphic organizers can also help students solve word problems.
+Graphic organizers can also be helpful for solving word problems.
 Many students find word problems difficult, partly because there are so many steps.
-So-called “strategies,” such as CUBES can make matters worse.
-A simple organizer based on Polya’s process can better support students.
+So-called “strategies,” such as CUBES, can make matters worse.
+A simple organizer based on Polya’s process is a much better alternative.
 It also makes it easier for teachers to understand and assess student thinking.